cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 .. note::

-    If you completed Part 1 of the Blog Tutorial and created the Articles table in your Blog database you can leverage CakePHP's bake console and it's code generation capabilities to create the ArticlesTable model.
+    If you completed Part 1 of the Blog Tutorial and created the Articles table in your Blog database you can leverage CakePHP's bake console and its code generation capabilities to create the ArticlesTable model.

     bin/cake bake model Articles

-For more on bake and it's code generation features please visit :doc:`/bake/usage`.
+For more on bake and its code generation features please visit :doc:`/bake/usage`.

 Create the Articles Controller
 ==============================